stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 r.asScala.mkString("\n")
 ```

-^ In general, the parallelization provided by OPAL is more efficient because it uses domain specific
+^ In general, the parallelization provided by OPAL is more efficient because it uses domain-specific
 knowledge to optimize the parallel execution.
 E.g., OPAL's `parForeachMethodBody` processes all methods in parallel starting with the longest method(s).
 This way the parallelization level can be increased; e.g., a random processing order could lead to the situation that the longest (most complex) method is scheduled to be analyzed last.
 In this case the overall analysis time is then heavily influenced by the time required to analyze that single very complex method.

 ---

 # Iterating over the instructions of a method

-The most efficient way to iterate over the body of a method is to use on of the respective methods provided by `Code`:
+The most efficient way to iterate over the body of a method is to use one of the respective methods provided by `Code`:

 ```scala
 m.body.get.collect {